ashishkpathak/adt/README.md

 ## _Apigee Edge Deployment Tool_

 ## 🚀 Quick Start
-ADT is command-line tool for deploying Apigee resources like API proxies, API products, Apps, Shared-flows, KVMs to your Apigee Edge public or private cloud.
+ADT is command-line tool for deploying Apigee entities like API proxies, API products, Apps, Shared-flows, KVMs to your Apigee Edge public or private cloud.

 ADT can be used to create, deploy, list.